cowen314/MIDI_Utilities/FootSwitchBox/README.md

-Firmware for a system responsible for converting digital and analog pedal signal into MIDI control signals.
+Firmware for converting digital and analog pedal signal into MIDI control signals.

 This project uses a Teensy board.